svkalidas/wordcounter/README.md

 ## Sample Usage:
 1) Without stopwords:
    - Enter Text: Mary had a little lamb
    - Number of workds: 5
 2) With stopwords:
-  - stopwords : the, on, a, off
+  - stopwords: the, on, a, off
   - Enter Text: Mary had a little lamb
   - Number of workds: 4
+3) With an input file :
+   - wordcount file/path/mytext.txt
+   - Number of words: 4

 ## Technologies used

 - **Java**: The application is built using Java 21.
+- **Maven**: Used for building the application.
 - **Junit**: Used for unit testing.
 - **SLF4J**: Used for logging.
+- **Docker**: User for containerization

 ## Prerequisites